LorenzoBinosi/CTF/2019/FacebookCTF/pwn/asciishop/README.md

 In the picture above is shown the mapping of the process along with the position of FS and the first two pages for the ascii images.
 As you can see the mapping is moving towards the page of FS and, if more ascii are uploaded, some pages will be allocated under the page of FS.

-Untill now, we didn't see anything that allow us to pwn it but something useful for what is coming now.
+Untill now, we didn't see anything that allows us to pwn it but something useful for what is coming now.

 ## Vulnerabilities